lieszkol/november-gallery/README.md

 	- cat_pictures
 	- awesome_vacuum_cleaners

 Now you're ready to upload your pictures.
 Although the plugin will automatically generate thumbnails of your pictures, the full-size images will be displayed as-is.
 Therefore, it's a good idea to resize all of your pictures to a standard size before uploading them to the gallery.
 A plethora of free options exist to help you with that, I highly recommend [FastStone Image Viewer](https://www.faststone.org) (Windows), [Fast Image Resizer](https://adionsoft.net/) (Windows), or [Image Resizer for Windows](http://www.bricelam.net/ImageResizer/) (Windows).
-I'm sure there are great options for Mac as well - but [watch a little Louis Rossmann](https://www.youtube.com/user/rossmanngroup) to understand why Macs are evil so if you're on a Mac you'll have to do your own research.
+I'm sure there are great options for Mac as well - but [watch a little Louis Rossmann](https://www.youtube.com/user/rossmanngroup) to understand why Macs are evil so if you're on a Mac I'm sorry but I can't help you :-(

 ### Basic Embedded Gallery

+If you're OK with

 ## Support